duhaode520/Mingjinshi-MultiView/README.md

 # Mingjinshi-MultiView

-Multiple view visualization of Ming jinshi list in CDBC
+Multiple view visualization of Ming jinshi list in CDBC.
+The interface is translated into English for worldwide reading.